 Dr. Goldstein is Professor of Clinical Pharmacology in the Department of Bio-Medical Sciences at PCOM, and serves as Coordinator of Pharmacology.
-His research interests focus on adding non-opioid drugs to improve analgesia in patients who have chronic pain.

 In addition to his teaching and research at PCOM, he lectures in pharmacology at the University of Pennsylvania School of Dental Medicine.

 Dr. Goldstein serves on the editorial board of, and reviews submissions for, the Journal of Opioid Management.

 He is an active member of the National Board of Osteopathic Medical Examiners where he writes and reviews questions for the COMLEX Level 1 test.

 Dr. Goldstein's research interests have focused on pharmacologic methods to reduce pain in post-operative, cancer and hospoice patients.
 He currently conducts a research study using THC to improve analgesia in patients presenting with chronic neuropathic pain.

 Lindback Award for Distinguished Teaching from the USP in 1990.

 Dr. Goldstein's memberships include the Rho Chi Honor Society, Sigma Xi, American Society for Pharmacology and Experimental Therapeutics, American College of Clinical Pharmacology, American Pain Society, and International Association for the Study of Pain.